 Continuity in care is a big issue once a patient completes an outpatient program.
 The goal of outpatient treatment is to help the patient develop a strong sobriety foundation and learn how to cope with temptations without turning to drugs or alcohol.

 All the issues that lead to a patient’s drug or alcohol addiction may still be present in the home, school, or work environment.
-That is why it is essential for the patient to seek ongoing treatment and therapy so they will not fall back into old habits.
+That is why the patient needs to seek ongoing treatment and therapy to avoid falling back into old habits.
 In addition, continuing to address the underlying causes of the patient’s substance abuse problems can help them to understand their triggers and how to avoid certain situations and improve their mental health.

 Conclusion